Youth Waterfowl Hunting

 Bag and possession limits for each waterfowl species are the same as during the regular season.
 Shooting hours are a half-hour before sunrise to sunset.
 All shotguns must be plugged to a 3-shell capacity, and only nontoxic (steel, iron, bismuth-tin, tungsten-alloy) shot maybe be used or in your possession.
 It is important to note that adults are not allowed to do the shooting; only the kids may harvest waterfowl during the Youth Waterfowl Hunting Days.

 See season dates for Florida Youth Waterfowl Hunting Days and other migratory birds.

 Youth Waterfowl Quota Permits No Longer Required

-To promote participation, quota permits for youth duck hunts have been removed beginning with the 2021-2022 season.
+To promote participation, quota permits for youth waterfowl hunts are not required.
 Designated hunts on the following areas are open to all interested youth 15 years of age and younger:

 Learn More About Waterfowl Hunting

-For information about public duck hunting opportunities, decoy placement set ups, scouting and hunting strategies, and duck identification, check out the FWC's Guide to Waterfowl Hunting in Florida.
+For information about public waterfowl hunting opportunities, decoy placement set ups, scouting and hunting strategies, and duck identification, check out the FWC's Guide to Waterfowl Hunting in Florida.